hodangkhoinguyen/ecs150-project1/REPORT.md

 Testing was mostly done using the `tester.sh` file that was given to us.
 Before the test file, we use some cases on the project prompt to verify our progress.

+## Coding styles

+In the program, we have used many built-in libraries and define some constants.
+Besides, we take advantage of `EXIT_FAILURE` and `EXIT_SUCCESS` not only for the `exit()` function, but also for return value of some functions that we want to see if those functions can run correctly.
+For example, the `parseCommand` and `parsePipeline` use those constants to see if the input command has any error.

 ## Sources